JoshBlackwood/jquery-progress-bar/readme.md

 ##jQuery Progress Bar

 A simple jQuery progress bar plugin for Bootstrap forms.
-Please give it a try below.
+Please give it a try with the demo.html page.

 * Progress bar only advances when a required (can be HTML5 ``required`` attribute or a CSS class of ``.required``) field gains a value
 * User-declarable progress messages.
 When calling the script, set breakpoints and messages in JSON format